Foreign interventions by China: Vietnam War

-In 1950, China extended diplomatic recognition to the Viet Minh's Democratic Republic of Vietnam and sent heavy weapons, as well as military advisers led by Luo Guibo to assist the Viet Minh in its war with the French (1946-1954).
+In 1950, China extended diplomatic recognition to the Viet Minh's Democratic Republic of Vietnam and sent heavy weapons, as well as military advisers led by Luo Guibo, to assist the Viet Minh in its war with the French (1946–1954).
 The first draft of the 1954 Geneva Accords was negotiated by French prime minister Pierre Mendès France and Chinese Premier Zhou Enlai who, seeing U.S. intervention coming, urged the Viet Minh to accept a partition at the 17th parallel.

 China's support for North Vietnam when the U.S. started to intervene included both financial aid and the deployment of hundreds of thousands of military personnel in support roles.
 In the summer of 1962, Mao Zedong agreed to supply Hanoi with 90,000 rifles and guns free of charge.
 Starting in 1965, China sent anti-aircraft units and engineering battalions to North Vietnam to repair the damage caused by American Operation Rolling Thunder bombing, man anti-aircraft batteries, rebuild roads and railroads, transport supplies, and perform other engineering works.
 This freed North Vietnamese Army units for combat in South Vietnam.
 China sent 320,000 troops and annual arms shipments worth $180 million.
 The Chinese military claims to have caused 38% of American air losses in the war.
-China claimed that its military and economic aid to North Vietnam and the Viet Cong totaled $20 billion (approx. $143 billion adjusted for inflation in 2015) during the Vietnam War.
+China claimed that its military and economic aid to North Vietnam and the Viet Cong totaled $20 billion (approx. $143 billion, adjusted for inflation in 2015) during the Vietnam War.
 Included in that aid were donations of 5 million tons of food to North Vietnam (equivalent to NV food production in a single year), accounting for 10–15% of the North Vietnamese food supply by the 1970s.

 Sino-Soviet relations soured after the Soviets invaded Czechoslovakia in August 1968.
 In October, the Chinese demanded North Vietnam cut relations with Moscow, but Hanoi refused.
-The Chinese began to withdraw in November 1968 in preparation for a clash with the Soviets, which occurred at Zhenbao Island in March 1969.
+The Chinese began to withdraw in November 1968, in preparation for a clash with the Soviets, which occurred at Zhenbao Island in March 1969.

-In January 1974, when the war was going to the end, China fought against South Vietnam in the Battle of the Paracel Islands.
-It was the most famous and the only naval battle that China involve in the Vietnam war.
+In January 1974, when the war was about to end, China fought against South Vietnam in the Battle of the Paracel Islands.
+It was the most famous, and the only, naval battle that China was involved in during the Vietnam War.

 The Chinese also began financing the Khmer Rouge as a counterweight to the Vietnamese communists at this time.
 China "armed and trained" the Khmer Rouge during the Cambodian Civil War and continued to aid Democratic Kampuchea for years afterward.
 The Khmer Rouge launched ferocious raids into Vietnam in 1975–1978.
 When Vietnam responded with an invasion that toppled the Khmer Rouge, China launched a brief, punitive invasion of Vietnam in 1979.